-- update all our event materials and our do-it-yourself kit;
+- updated all our event materials and our toolkits;

-- study wraparound models of service, and explore what role it could play in poverty reduction in our community; and
+- studied wraparound models of service, and explored what role it could play in poverty reduction in our community; and

 - held three Poverty Challenges.

 Unfortunately, due to Covid 19, we are unable to safely hold Poverty Challenges in the near future.
 We did briefly explore the notion of using tools like Zoom or Google Hangouts to hold Poverty Challenges, but quickly realized that at this stage those platforms are inadequate to provide the positive experiential learning event we have developed so carefully over the years.
 Instead, we have focused our efforts on updating our Toolkit.